 Third-party tools used for data management and analytics

-• Google Analytics to manage our data
+• Google Analytics and Hotjar to optimize our website (no PII)

-• Processwire to host the website
+• GoDaddy to host our website (no PII)

 The paragraphs below provide further information about what types of personal information we collect and how we use and disclose it for each of the Services and the Website.